birozso/reactnd-google-map/README.md

 Filter Windmills by name by using the input search field on the right upline.
 To get info on the nearest hotel or restaurant, just click on the appeared infoWindow.

+## Checking Google Map API Errors in Your Browser

+The Maps JavaScript API writes error messages to window.console.
+This section explains how you can check the window.console output in Google Chrome.
+If you are using any other browsers, please check the developer documentation for your browser.
+For your reference, this is a list of tools to check window.console output in some other browsers.

+Console for Internet Explorer.
+Web Console for Firefox.
+Remote debugging for Android.
+Web Inspector for iOS.
+In Chrome, you can use the JavaScript Console to check window.console output as follows.

+To open the Developer Tools, select the menu icon > More Tools > Developer Tools.
+To open the JavaScript Console, press the ESC key on your keyboard.
+The ESC key will toggle the JavaScript Console.
+If you close the console, press the ESC key again to open it.
+If any errors or warnings occurred when loading the Maps JavaScript API, they appear as one or more lines in the console.
+An error or warning message has the following format:

+Google Maps API error: ```[ERROR CODE] [Link to API document]```
+<br> or <br>
+Google Maps API warning: ```[ERROR CODE] [Link to API document]```

 ## Special thanx to